HISTORY OF HEAL HOUSE CALL VETERINARIAN

-Betsy Banks Saul had been thinking about the future of veterinary medicine and what direction it was going when she crossed paths with Dr. Erin O’Leary, a mobile veterinarian specializing in cold-laser therapy.
-Betsy had made an appointment with Dr. Erin to treat her old dog, Jim, who could no longer walk unassisted.
-While Jim was undergoing treatment -- and improving steadily -- Betsy and Dr. Erin talked about some of the frustrating aspects of a bricks-and-mortar veterinary practice, both from the veterinarian’s and the client’s point of view.
-The more they talked, they realized that with Betsy’s business acumen and Dr. Erin’s practice experience, they could design a model that would provide a great opportunity for veterinarians to facilitate client satisfaction and ease the drudgery of running a business.
+Betsy Banks Saul had been thinking about the future of veterinary medicine and what direction it was going when she crossed paths with Dr. Erin O’Leary, a mobile veterinarian specializing in laser therapy.
+Betsy had made an appointment with Erin to treat her old dog, Jim, who could no longer walk unassisted.
+While Jim was undergoing treatment-and improving steadily- Betsy and Erin talked about some of the frustrating aspects of a brick and mortar veterinary practice, both from the veterinarian’s and the client’s point of view.
+The more they talked, they realized that with Betsy’s business acumen and Erin’s practice experience, they could design a model that would provide a great opportunity for veterinarians to facilitate client satisfaction and ease the drudgery of running a business.
 Heal House Call Veterinarian was born.

-Erin O’Leary was an elementary teacher when her passion for animals caused her to change career paths.
-She studied at Virginia Maryland Regional College of Veterinary Medicine and, while there, took advantage of diverse opportunities – working as a wildlife rehabilitator, practicing in a remote medical veterinary program, performing spay and neuter on animals on a Native American reservation and experiencing hands-on wildlife experience in South Africa.
-Prior to her current mobile veterinarian specialty, she had a small animal practice.
+Erin O’Leary was an elementary school teacher when her passion for animals caused her to change career paths.
+She studied at Virginia Maryland College of Veterinary Medicine and, while there, took advantage of diverse opportunities including: working in wildlife rehabilitation, practicing in a remote

 Trooper, a basset hound, has accompanied Erin since her senior year in veterinary school and is the inspiration for the Heal House Call Veterinarian logo.
 He, like all of our pets, is at the heart of what we do and why we do it.

 a house call veterinarian who respects my property, time and relationship with my pet.